OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 ## Examples

 The examples in this section use Jest with its default settings.
 These settings support ES5 JavaScript and CommonJS modules.
-See the [Jest documentation](https://jestjs.io/docs/getting-started) for how to configure Jest and node.js to support more recent versions of JavaScript, support TypeScript, and support ESM modules.
+See the [Jest documentation](https://jestjs.io/docs/getting-started) for how to configure Jest and node.js to support more recent versions of JavaScript, support TypeScript, and support ECMAScript modules.

+> [!NOTE]
+> The hypothetical add-in functions in these examples *do* use features of JavaScript that are more recent than ES5.
+This causes no problems because the add-in functions aren't run in the tests, so Jest never "sees" them.
+They are provided in the examples so that you can see how the mocks in each example reflects the add-in scenario that is being tested.

 To run any of these examples, take the following steps: